 Note: The Bull City 150 team has been on hiatus since 2019, and is not able to respond to inquiries at the moment.
 The Uneven Ground exhibit is still accessible via the web, and we invite you to explore the resources on this website.

-The purpose of the Bull City 150 project is to show Durhamites how the current landscape of inequality cannot be reckoned with, without a deeper understanding of the roots of inequality in the place we call home.
-History is a powerful tool of meaning-making and the stories we tell each other impact the policies we create and how we collectively seek to address the inequality in our community.
+The mission of Bull City 150 is to invite Durhamites to reckon with the racial and economic injustices of the past 150 years and commit to building a more equitable future.
+We believe that history is a powerful tool of meaning-making, and that the stories we tell each other impact the policies we create and the ways we come together to address the challenges in our community today.

 Bull City 150 uses public history exhibitions to do extensive community engagement and to facilitate educational opportunities, deep dialogue, and a collective reckoning about how we got here and what is needed to ensure a that we do not repeat the mistakes of the past.
 We encourage visitors to make a personal connection to the past, gain a deeper appreciation for the impact history has on the present, and question their own role as history-makers.

 Bull City 150 focuses on one geographic area (Durham City and County) from colonial times to the present.
 Using the interdisciplinary tools of history, geography, public policy, sociology, and documentary research, the project develops vivid descriptions of the origins of race and class disparities in Durham and how they have evolved over time.
 Local history, populated by familiar people, geographies, institutions, and landmarks, is a powerful teaching tool for describing how racial and economic inequality was built and sustained.
 Local history is also uniquely suited to explore the interplay of structural forces, institutional decisions, and individual actions.